canalplus/rx-player/doc/architecture/source-buffers/segment_inventory.md

 segments currently present in a SourceBuffer.
 One of them is created for every new `QueuedSourceBuffer`.

-This helps buffers to avoid re-downloading segments unnecessarily and know when old one have been garbage collected.
+This helps the RxPlayer to avoid re-downloading segments unnecessarily and know when old one have been garbage collected.
 For example, we could decide not to re-download a segment in any of the following cases: